All posts

 title: 'Search Tickets',

-description: 'Search open support tickets by keyword, status, or assignee.
-Returns ticket ID, title, status, priority, and assignee for each match.',
+'Search support tickets by keyword, status, priority, or assignee.
+Returns ticket ID, title, status, priority, updated date, and assignee.',

 };